 During the many changes to the internal politics of the UK in 2020 and into the Corona-19 crisis, this has taken on added significance.
-To build conversation on these topics, the committee has run readings across Scotland and built partnerships with organisations including the Scottish Writers Centre, Tron Theatre and the Wigtown Book Festival.
+To build conversation on these topics, the committee has run readings across Scotland and built partnerships with organisations including the Scottish Writers Centre, the Tron Theatre and the Wigtown Book Festival.

 Chaired by novelist and non-fiction writer David Manderson, the committee consists of himself, musician and poet Colin Donati, poets Ruth Aylett and Mario Relich and writer and photographer, Colin Campbell Robinson.

 Writers for Peace has run sold out performances and readings at the Centre for Contemporary Arts in Glasgow, the Tron Theatre and the Wigtown Book Festival.
 Other readings have been held at locations including the Lighthouse Bookshop in Edinburgh.